Our gardens, parkland, The Bounds Cafe takeaway and children's activities are open daily 11am-4pm

-Our Main House, Chapels and Exhibitions are currently closed - our Gardens, Grounds and The Bounds Cafe are open daily 11am-3pm
+Our Main House, Chapels and indoor exhibitions are currently closed

 Throughout the year, Ushaw runs a series of exhibitions, ranging from accounts of the more notable of our alumni, through to art exhibitions of different themes.
 Visitors can come and see our exhibitions during standard opening hours.
 Our current exhibitions are detailed below: